-Location Site Name / Number 3 / Summary Thumbnail Picture Summary Herbrandston Site 149 East of Herbrandston Hall, Herbrandston Land identified for up to 12 houses in Local Development Plan 1.
+Location Site Name / Number3 / Summary Thumbnail Picture Summary Dinas Cross Site 136A Land south of A487, south-west of Castle Terrace, Dinas Cross Small area of this site would be suitable for 5 to 7 houses.
+Design and layout would need to be sensitive to the green wedge designation in this location.
+Herbrandston Site 149 East of Herbrandston Hall, Herbrandston Land identified for up to 12 houses in Local Development Plan 1.
 Llanrhian Site 014A North of Heol Crwys, Trefin Land identified for up to 15 houses in Local Development Plan 1.
 Maenclochog Site 128 South of the Caravan Park, Rosebush Rosebush Small site for 1 or 2 houses.
 Maenclochog Site 129 West of Rosebush Site suitable for up to 10 houses.
 Feasibility study required to establish available capacity at waste water treatment works.
 Manorbier Site 126 South of The Green, Lydstep Site for up to 4 houses.
 Topography may increase development costs.
 Access improvements required and a cordon sanitaire required to protect against air pollution arising from the waste water treatment works.
-Marloes Site 053 Land formerly occupied by South Bungalow, Marloes Monitor and Annual Annua Small site for 1 or 2 houses within Centre boundary for Marloes.
-Nevern Site 115 Land at the rear of the Salutation Inn, Felindre Farchog Small site within Centre boundary of Felindre Farchog.
+Marloes Site 053 Land formerly occupied by South Bungalow, Marloes Morrison and Company C Small site for 1 or 2 houses within Centre boundary for Marloes.

+Location Site Name / Number3 / Summary Thumbnail Picture Summary Nevern Site 115 Land at the rear of the Salutation Inn, Felindre Farchog Small site within Centre boundary of Felindre Farchog.
 Objections from Trunk Road Agency would need resolution to achieve access to the site from the A487.

-Location Site Name / Number 3 / Summary Thumbnail Picture Summary Newport Site 083 Land adjacent to Newport Business Park, Newport Site identified for employment use in Local Development Plan 1 which has not transpired.
+Newport Site 083 Land adjacent to Newport Business Park, Newport Site identified for employment use in Local Development Plan 1 which has not transpired.
 Suitable for 5 to 7 houses.
 Additional houses may require upgrading of waste water treatment works.
 Solva Site 102 Bank House, Solva Identified for up to 12 houses in Local Development Plan 1.
 Legal covenant may restrict or constrain development.
 Waste water treatment works awaiting upgrade by Dŵr Cymru / Welsh Water prior to any further development in Solva.
-Solva Site 111 Land adjacent to Bro Dawel, Solva 5 Identified for up to 18 houses and sports facilities in Local Development Plan 1.
+Solva Site 111 Land adjacent to Bro Dawel, Solva Identified for up to 18 houses and sports facilities in Local Development Plan 1.
 Waste water treatment works awaiting upgrade by Dŵr Cymru / Welsh Water prior to any further development in Solva.
 Solva Site 151 Land north of Maes Ewan, Solva Large site adjoining the Centre boundary for Solva.
 Development of some of this land for affordable housing would be acceptable.
 Waste water treatment works awaiting upgrade by Dŵr Cymru / Welsh Water prior to any further development in Solva.

-St Ishmaels Site 058 Land to the rear of Cross Cottage, St Ishmaels A small site which is the garden of an existing property within the Centre boundary of St Ishmaels suitable for a single house.
+Location Site Name / Number3 / Summary Thumbnail Picture Summary St Ishmaels Site 058 Land to the rear of Cross Cottage, St Ishmaels A small site which is the garden of an existing property within the Centre boundary of St Ishmaels suitable for a single house.